Top Locations to Propose in Chicago

 Permit Fee: None

-The Chicago Museum Campus is a 57-acre park that sits on Lake Michigan and surrounds three of the city’s most notable museums, all dedicated to the natural sciences: the Adler Planetarium; the Shedd Aquarium; and the Field Museum of Natural History.
-It is also known for holding the Soldier Field football stadium and the Lakeside Center of the McCormick Place.
+The Chicago Museum Campus is a 57-acre park on Lake Michigan that surrounds three of the city’s most notable museums, all dedicated to the natural sciences: the Adler Planetarium, the Shedd Aquarium, and the Field Museum of Natural History.
+It is also known for the Soldier Field football stadium and the Lakeside Center of McCormick Place.

 You can reserve the entire encounter to have a more intimate experience.
 With this option, you can bring additional guests or make it a private experience for you and your significant other.
 This encounter also includes champagne and strawberries (for two people) on a private balcony overlooking the Abbott Oceanarium.